TitanWasHere/TitanWasHere/README.md

 # Hi there 👋 I'm Andrea Gravili
 Welcome to my GitHub profile!
-I'm a software developer and a computer science student at the University of Trento.
+I'm a software developer and an MSc in Artificial Intelligence and robotics student at Sapienza, university of Rome.

 <!-- about me-->
 ## 📖 About me